 Follow the instructions for your particular mobile device to accomplish this.
 This is necessary in order for the Google Home app to successfully connect your speaker to the new Wi-Fi network.

-4. Run the Google Home app on that Tablet or Phone
+4. How to Change WiFi Network on Google Home Max: Run the Google Home app on that Tablet or Phone

 This app gives you access to your current Google devices and settings, and allows you to change them as needed.